dotnetcore/aspnetcore-doc-cn/aspnet/tutorials/nano-server.rst

 Introduction
 ------------

-Windows Server 2016 Technical Preview offers a new installation option: Nano Server.
-Nano Server is a remotely administered server operating system optimized for private clouds and datacenters.
-It takes up far less disk space, sets up significantly faster, and requires far fewer updates and restarts than Windows Server.
-You can learn more about Nano Server from the `official docs <https://msdn.microsoft.com/en-us/library/mt126167.aspx>`_.
+Nano Server is an installation option in Windows Server 2016, offering a tiny footprint, better security and better servicing than Server Core or full Server.
+Please consult the official `Nano Server documentation <https://technet.microsoft.com/en-us/library/mt126167.aspx>`__ for more details.
+There are 3 ways for you try out Nano Server for yourself:

+1. You can download the Windows Server 2016 Technical Preview 5 ISO file, and build a Nano Server image
+2. Download the Nano Server developer VHD
+3. Create a VM in Azure using the Nano Server image in the Azure Gallery.
+If you don’t have an Azure account, you can get a free 30-day trial

-In this tutorial, we will be using the pre-built `Virtual Hard Disk (VHD) for Nano Server <https://msdn.microsoft.com/en-us/virtualization/windowscontainers/nano_eula>`_  from Windows Server Technical Preview 4.
-This pre-built VHD already includes the Reverse Forwarders and IIS packages which are required for this tutorial.
+In this tutorial, we will be using the pre-built `Nano Server Developer VHD <https://msdn.microsoft.com/en-us/virtualization/windowscontainers/nano_eula>`_  from Windows Server Technical Preview 5.

 Before proceeding with this tutorial, you will need the :doc:`published </publishing/index>` output of an existing ASP.NET Core application.
 Ensure your application is built to run in a **64-bit** process.